andrei-pmbcn/bquizServer/README.md

 `{type, question, correctAnswer, commentary}` -**type** (string): the string `'answerFeedback'`;
--**questionIndex** (int): the index of the question -**correctAnswer** (array of ints): the indices of the sub-answers that together comprise the correct answer for the quiz question
+-**questionIndex** (int): the index of the question -**correctAnswer** (array of ints): the indices of the choices that together comprise the correct answer for the quiz question
 -**commentary** (string): the text of the question's commentary, which describes why the answer is correct

 notification sent to the player after the player has answered a question